Capital Raising: A Guide For Entrepreneurs

 Learn the various terms that startups may come across when attempting to raise capital for their business.

 Confused about the jargon used in the capital raising process when you see terms such as Series A, Angel Investors and Seed funding?
 Do not worry because you are not alone.
 Unless you have had personal experience with capital raising, it can be a complicated and confusing process.
-This guide we will break down the various stages and terms involved in the capital raising process.
+This guide will break down the various stages and terms involved in the capital raising process.

 The Funding Process